-Upon completion of this program, students receive an Associate of Applied Science Degrees and may be eligible to take national certification examinations such as that administered by the American Society for Clinical Pathology (ASCP) Board of Certification.
+Upon completion of this program, students receive Associate of Applied Science Degrees and may be eligible to take national certification examinations such as that administered by the American Society for Clinical Pathology (ASCP) Board of Certification.

-The entry date for the MLT program is generally the fall semester of each year, but arrangements can sometimes be made for a spring entry also.
+The entry date for the MLT program is generally the Fall Semester of each year, but arrangements can sometimes be made for a spring entry also.
 An alternative curriculum sequence may be arranged for students having completed academic requirements other than MLAB courses.
 For fall entry, applications should be submitted to the MLT Program Director by March 1 for early acceptance or until class is full for late acceptance.
 For spring entry, applications should be submitted by November 1 for early acceptance and by January 1 for late acceptance.
 Applications will be taken until the class is filled.
 Class size is limited by availability of clinical sites.

-Transcripts (college) and passing level TSI assessment test scores should be included with the application.
+Transcripts (college) and TSI assessment test scores should be included with the application.

-- 1. The Health Science Division application for Medical Laboratory Technology should be submitted to the Program Director. - 2.
-TSI test scores for assessment purposes should be submitted with the application. - 3.
-Overall GPA of 2.0 or higher is required for all college courses completed. - Applicants must meet certain essential functions as defined by The National Accrediting Agerncy for Clinical Laboratory Science (NAACLS).
-The nonacademic criteria (essential functions) which all MLT applicants are expected to meet are listed in the medical lab tech packet.
+- 1. The Health Science Division (HSD) application for Medical Laboratory Technology should be submitted to the Program Director. - 2.
+TSI test scores for assessment purposes should be submitted with the HSD application. - 3.
+Overall GPA of 2.0 or higher is required for all college courses completed. - Applicants must meet certain essential functions as defined by NAACLS.
+The nonacademic criteria (essential functions) which all MLT applicants are expected to meet are listed in the MLT-AD program information brochure. - 5.
+Applicants must make an appointment to meet with the Program Director prior to acceptance.